ambin0/Airline-management-system-/docs/report.md

 # Airline Management System – Project Report

 ## 1. Introduction
-The Airline Management System is a Python-based software project designed to manage airline-related data including clients, airlines, and flights.
-The goal of the system is to provide a structured way to store, retrieve, and manage information using modular programming and version control through GitHub.

-This project is developed collaboratively by a team, with each member responsible for a different component of the system such as the graphical user interface, data storage, core program logic, testing, and documentation.
+The purpose of this project is to develop a basic Airline Management System using Python.
+The system is intended to manage records related to clients, airlines, and flights in a structured and organised way.
+By separating the system into different modules and components, the program can be developed collaboratively while maintaining clear responsibilities for each team member.

+The project also aims to demonstrate the use of version control through GitHub.
+Each member of the team works on a separate branch which allows development to take place simultaneously without interfering with the work of others.
+This approach reflects common practices used in professional software development environments.

 ## 2. Project Objectives
-The main objectives of this project are:

-- To design a structured Python program using multiple modules
+The main objective of the project is to design and implement a simple management system capable of storing and managing airline-related information.
+The system should allow records to be created, viewed, updated, and removed where necessary.

+More specifically, the project aims to:

-- To implement CRUD (Create, Read, Update, Delete) functionality for system records
+- Implement CRUD (Create, Read, Update, Delete) operations for system records.
-- To store and retrieve data using JSON files
+- Store and retrieve data using JSON files.
+- Organise the code using a modular structure.
-- To develop a simple graphical user interface
+- Provide a basic graphical interface to interact with the system.
-- To collaborate using GitHub branches and version control
+- Use GitHub to manage collaboration and version control.

+These objectives ensure that the system demonstrates both programming concepts and collaborative development practices.

 ## 3. System Overview

-The system manages three main types of records:
+The Airline Management System focuses on managing three main types of records: clients, airlines, and flights.

-### Clients
-Client records store information about customers who may book flights.
-This can include details such as the client name, ID, and contact information.
+Client records contain information relating to individuals who may use the airline service.
+This may include identifiers or other basic details required to manage bookings or interactions with the system.

-### Airlines
-Airline records contain information about different airline companies operating flights.
+Airline records store information about different airline companies.
+This allows the system to associate flights with specific airlines and maintain structured data about available services.

-### Flights
-Flight records include information such as flight number, airline, departure location, destination, and time.
+Flight records contain information such as the flight number, airline, departure location, destination, and other relevant details.
+These records represent the core operational information managed by the system.

-These records are stored using JSON files to allow easy saving and loading of data.
+All records are stored using JSON files.
+This format was chosen because it is lightweight, easy to read, and well supported within Python.
+It allows data to be stored persistently while remaining simple to manage within the project.

-## 4. System Architecture
+## 4. System Structure

-The system is structured into multiple folders and modules to keep the code organized.
+To maintain organisation and clarity within the codebase, the project is divided into several directories, each serving a specific purpose.

-- `modules/` contains the main logic for clients, airlines, and flights
+The `modules` directory contains the core logic for managing clients, airlines, flights, and data storage.
+Separating this logic into individual modules makes the program easier to maintain and extend.

-- `data/` stores JSON files used to save system data
+The `data` directory contains JSON files used to store system data.
+These files allow the program to load and save records as needed.

-- `gui/` contains the graphical user interface
-- `tests/` contains unit tests for validating program functionality
-- `docs/` contains documentation and the project report
+The `gui` directory contains the user interface components that allow users to interact with the system in a more accessible way.

+The `tests` directory contains unit tests which are intended to verify that individual parts of the program behave as expected.

+Finally, the `docs` directory contains documentation related to the project, including this report and any meeting notes produced during development.

-This modular structure allows different team members to work on separate components of the system simultaneously.
+This structure allows the project to remain organised while different team members work on separate areas of the system.

 ## 5. Development Workflow
-The team uses GitHub to manage the project and collaborate effectively.
-Each member works on a separate Git branch based on their assigned role.
-This prevents conflicts and allows work to be developed independently.

-Branches used in the project include:

-- `gui` – User interface development
-- `crud` – Core data management functions
-- `storage` – JSON data handling
-- `flight_logic` – Flight validation and system logic
-- `testing` – Unit testing
-- `documentation` – Project documentation and reporting
+The project is managed using GitHub as the primary version control platform.
+A branching strategy is used in order to separate different areas of development.

+Each team member is assigned a branch corresponding to their role within the project.
+For example, branches are used for the graphical interface, CRUD functionality, data storage, flight logic, testing, and documentation.

-Changes are merged into the main branch once they are completed and reviewed.
+By working on separate branches, team members can develop their components independently.
+Changes can later be reviewed and merged into the main branch once they are stable and complete.

+This workflow reduces the likelihood of conflicts while also encouraging a more organised development process.

 ## 6. Conclusion

-The Airline Management System project demonstrates the use of modular programming, version control, and collaborative development practices.
-By separating the system into different components and using GitHub branches, the team can work efficiently while maintaining an organized codebase.
+The Airline Management System project demonstrates the process of designing and implementing a structured software system using Python.
+By dividing the project into multiple components and assigning clear roles to each team member, the development process becomes more manageable and collaborative.

+The use of GitHub for version control allows the team to coordinate development while maintaining a clear record of changes.
+In addition, the modular design of the system helps ensure that different parts of the program can be developed, tested, and maintained independently.

+Overall, the project provides practical experience in both programming and collaborative software development.